-Stem rot (Sclerotinia sclerotiorum (Lib.) de Bary) is one of the most important diseases in the world.
-It seems that resistant breeding is a environmental benefit and pollution free control strategy against stem rot.
-In this paper, 41 isolates of S. sclerotiorum isolated from rapeseed, tobacco, cabbage, potato, linseed, sunflower which collected from 7 countries, including China, Denmark, Germany, France, Holland, Poland and Sweden, where the disease incidences, growing years were different.
+Resistant breeding is an environmental benefit and pollution free control strategy against stem rot.
+In this paper, 41 isolates of Sclerotinia sclerotiorum isolated from rapeseed, tobacco, cabbage, potato, linseed, sunflower which collected from 7 countries, including China, Denmark, Germany, France, Holland, Poland and Sweden, where the disease incidences, growing years were different.
 Among them, 12 isolates were isolated directly by a single-ascospore from a single sclerotium.
 The susceptibility of 70 oilseed rape cultivars or lines against stem rot was evaluated under 12°C~18°C and 100% RH.